Retreats at DSMC

 Choose your Retreat dates:

 Please indicate the dates you want to come.
 The first time you come we recommend you do our 10 day recommended dates.
 Seven days is a minimum.
-We don't offer longer than 2 weeks.
+We find the 10 day period works best.
 All available retreat dates are listed on the application form or you can request a different period and we can check on that.
-If dates are not listed then they are full.

-We have a $40 fee to reserve your space.
-It is refundable up to a month before your retreat.
-The basic cost for your food and shelter here is $40 per day.
+We have a $300 deposit to reserve your space-applied to your total.
+It is refundable up to 3 months before your retreat.
+We have to have time to fill the space-sorry.
+The basic cost for your food and shelter here is $65 per day.
 Payment of deposits and retreats in advance may be made in the DSMC store by credit card or paypal.

 We keep the price of the retreat stay very low to accommodate as many as we can.
 (Donations to the teacher are encouraged at the end of the retreat.)
 Your fees only support your room and board.
 The actual teaching and daily interview is freely given by Bhante Vimalaramsi.
 Donations help to provide further building and programs to support DSMC.